terrorizer1980/docker-compose-aws-ecscli-demo/docs/advanced/README.md

 :thinking: **Optional:**
 AWS SQS supports
 [dead-letter queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html).
-If a "dead-letter" queue is desired, the following steps will create a dead letter queue.
+If a "dead-letter" queue is desired, the following steps will create a dead-letter queue.
 If not desired, proceed to
 [Run tasks](#run-tasks).